Fast Newton Iterative Method for Local Steric Poisson--Boltzmann Theories in Biomolecular Solvation: Numerical Methods

 \subsection{Generalized Boltzmann Distribution}

 This section focuses on solving the nonlinear equilibrium conditions~\reff{GovEqn} with a given electrostatic potential $\psi$, to obtain generalized Boltzmann distributions.
-The existence, uniqueness, boundness, and smoothness of such distributions are established in the following theorem.
+The existence, uniqueness, boundness, and smoothness of such distributions are established in the following theorem. \begin{theorem} For each $\psi \in \R$, there exists a unique solution $c_i = B_i (\psi)$ $(i = 1, \dots, M)$ to the equilibrium conditions~\reff{GovEqn}.
+Moreover, each generalized Boltzmann distribution $B_i(\psi): \R \to (0, v_i^{-1})$ is a smooth function. \end{theorem} \begin{proof}